App version: 0.1.0

 6. Indirect Financing Auto Loans

 Consumers can go to car dealerships and see whether dealers can arrange indirect financing.
 If you seek indirect financing through a dealership, it means you want to buy a car off the lot and hope a dealer has a financing solution.You may qualify for indirect financing auto loans if you have steady income and good credit.
 If you qualify, the dealer may present you with an offer.
 If you accept the terms and conditions of the offer, the dealer may ask you to sign a retail installment sale contract and related documents to formalize your purchase of the vehicle.A dealer may then sell the retail installment contract to a third-party lender, such as a bank or finance company.
-This provides the dealer with full payment for the car, and it allows you to keep the vehicle in your possession as long as you make regular payments to the third-party lender.This is called indirect financing because it leaves you indebted with a third-party financial institution that didn’t provide you with the auto loan financing directly.Recommended: Tips for Saving Money on a Car
+This provides the dealer with full payment for the car, and it allows you to keep the vehicle in your possession as long as you make regular payments to the third-party lender.This is called indirect financing because it leaves you indebted with a third-party financial institution that didn’t provide you with the auto loan financing directly.Recommended: 11 Simple Tips to Pay Off an Auto Loan Faster

 7. Subprime Auto Loans

 If you have bad credit, it may be harder for you to get approved for auto loan financing compared with prime and super prime borrowers.
 Some lenders, however, may offer subprime auto loans to borrowers with credit scores at or below 600.Some of the major credit scoring models, including VantageScore® 4.0 and base FICO® Scores, range from 300 to 850.
-Financing data from Experian show that deep subprime borrowers with credit scores between 300 and 500 received car loan financing in the first quarter of 2022.This shows that consumers with bad credit may qualify for auto loan financing, but consumers with good credit may qualify for better rates of interest.
-Subprime borrowers had an average auto loan rate of 10.87%, while super prime borrowers with credit scores between 781 and 850 had an average loan rate of 2.4% when financing new vehicle purchases in Q1 2022.Consumers with good credit may qualify for auto loans with 0% APR.
-In general, good auto loan interest rates fall under 5%.
-The average interest rate on new car loans in the first quarter of 2022 stood at 4.07%, according to Experian data.
+Financing data from Experian show that deep subprime borrowers (credit scores between 300 and 500) had an average new monthly car payment of $719 and an average used monthly car payment of $532.This shows that consumers with bad credit may qualify for auto loan financing, but consumers with good credit may qualify for better rates of interest.
+Subprime borrowers had an average new auto loan rate of 13.18%, while super prime borrowers with credit scores between 781 and 850 had an average loan rate of 5.25% when financing new vehicle purchases in Q2 2024.Consumers with good credit may qualify for auto loans with 0% APR.
+The average interest rate on new car loans in the second quarter of 2024 stood at 6.84%, according to Experian data.

 8. Title Loans